Monday, March 28, 2011

 I stopped laughing long enough to come out and interject that the idea was more than a little weird--who was she supposed to be talking too, after all?
 (I held my tongue on comparisons with the prophets of Baal.)
 The suggestion was dropped; and the bass player started quietly chortling.

-The directory can sing and play and understands music better than I ever will.
+The director can sing and play and understands music better than I ever will.
 But he's young, and too focused on the mechanics.

 I was too late to catch him afterwards.